Clinical Support

 Type 1 diabetes incidence and prevalence is increasing.
 Many studies indicate that measuring islet autoantibodies in relatives of those with type 1 diabetes can effectively identify those who will develop it.
 Testing, coupled with education about diabetes symptoms and close follow-up, has been shown to enable earlier diagnosis and to prevent diabetes ketoacidosis.

-The American Diabetes Association (ADA) convened leading experts, including endocrinologists, researchers, primary care professionals, certified diabetes care and education specialists, and mental health professionals to understand opportunities and barriers to type 1 diabetes screening and awareness.
+The American Diabetes Association (ADA) convened leading experts—including endocrinologists, researchers, primary care professionals, certified diabetes care and education specialists, and mental health professionals—to discuss type 1 diabetes screening and awareness.
+These discussions culminated in the February 2025 report and the December 2023 report.

 • American Academy of Pediatrics